AnazThaj/100-days-of-code/r1-log.md

  **Today's Progress**: Plowed through the third and fourth lessons from. http://shayhowe.com - Building Your First Web Page

  **Thoughts**: “Continuous effort - not strength or intelligence - is the key to unlocking our potential.” - Winston S. Churchill

+ ### R1D5: June 05

+ **Today's Progress**: Successfully finished 1 of 2 homework due for class #06 #100Devs

+ **Thoughts**: "In the realm of ideas everything depends on enthusiasm... in the real world all rests on perseverance." -Goethe